mAhdYb25/hwlab_template/Readme.md

 ## Tools
-In this part you mention hardware or sumulators used in your project.
+In this section, you should mention the hardware or simulators utilized in your project.
 - Qemu
 - Gem5
 - ESP32